 The “God Gave Us..” books are some of our family’s favorites.
 They tell Bible truths in a beautiful way that kids can grasp.

-Conveying the power of prayer to young kids – it’s never too early!
+Conveying the power of prayer to young kids – it’s never too early to start!

-A colorful Bible that will appeal to younger girls, with wide margins to encourage note-taking and journaling.
+A colorful Bible that will appeal to younger girls through tweens, with wide margins to encourage note-taking and journaling.

 A combination of journal + crafting medium, this cute book can also be used for recording prayers and scripture.
 If your kids love bullet journals and the “Wreck This Journal” they would probably like this too.